 Leads and follows are judged separately.
 However, the judges will still be looking for how well you dance with each partner i.e. synergy and partnership.

-Follows move around partners on the dance floor at intervals of between 30 - 45 seconds announced by the MC until they have danced with all the partners in that heat.
+Follows move around partners on the dance floor at intervals of around 45 seconds announced by the MC until they have danced with all the partners in that heat.

 Judges will be free to roam around the floor.
 In the past there has always be the same number of judges as competitors with follows judges remaining in one position.